projective-splitting/coco/readme.txt

     To run the rare feature selection experiment:
     $ python run_rare_feature.py

-  These scripts will run one of the parameter settings studied in the paper.
+  These scripts will run one of the parameter settings studied in the paper, with the possible exception of the iteration limit.
 Other parameter values may be tested by modifying the parameters from the command line.

   Whenever a plot is displayed, the matplotlib package script will wait for you to close the plot before proceeding (you may save it first).